 The lifespan of a septic tank system can have a pretty wide range.
 There are a variety of reasons why your tank can need replacing.
 The tank could have cracked from the ground shifting or driving large machinery on top of it or the leach field.
-While the EPA states that the lifespan of a septic tank is 20 years, you may find yours needs to be replaced sooner depending on the circumstances.
+While the EPA states that the lifespan of a septic tank is 20 years (though it can be longer if it is a concrete septic tank or a fiberglass septic tank), you may find that your tank needs to be replaced sooner, depending on the circumstances.

 The type of tank material can also be a reason for your tank needing to be replaced.
 Concrete septic tanks will naturally corrode and wear down over time.
 Plastic septic tanks, much like holding tanks, can crack, and steel septic tanks can rust.